First Aid: Bleeding

-Put on gloves or use other protection to avoid contact with the victim’s blood.
+Put on gloves or use other protection to prevent contact with the victim’s blood.

 Press directly on the wound with a clean gauze patch or cloth.

 Keep the pressure constant for at least 5 minutes.
-This allows the blood to clot (thicken), preventing additional bleeding.
+This allows the blood to thicken (clot), preventing more bleeding.